matatk/agrip/ldl/tutorial.md

 1. Level, or map, design would be done with a graphical CAD-like program that provides tools to draw the shapes of the component parts of the map's rooms on the screen.
 This typically presents four views in panes: one from each elevation (top, side, erm, other side?) and a 3D in-game style view that you can move around with a floating camera (without the constraints of things like gravity or solid walls) to get a better idea of your creation.

-2. The shapes you draw—brushes—would make up the rooms in the map.
-It works like building blocks and you have to put many blocks together to make a single room—one for the floor, ceiling and all of the sides.
+2. The shapes you draw&mdash;brushes&mdash;would make up the rooms in the map.
+It works like building blocks and you have to put many blocks together to make a single room&mdash;one for the floor, ceiling and all of the sides.
 If you wanted to put a hole in a wall (for a door, for example), you would have to build the brushes around the space where you wanted the hole to be.

    Later editors alleviated the difficulties caused by this system and made up "smart" brushes that automatically created the gaps for holes (the editor used by the AGRIP project, QuArK, does this).